Old-Stuff/Piano/README.md

-#The Automagic Music Maker
-####Google Summer of Code 2012
+#Google Summer of Code 2012: The Automagic Music Maker

 ##About
 The Automagic Music Maker (henceforth refered to as AutoMM) is a javascript library to create responsive instruments inside the browser.
 It doesn't require Flash or any other proprietary plugins but it does have a few dependencies.

 [jQuery](http://jquery.com/)